RetroReversing/retroReversing/categories/tutorials/Introduction.md

 * **Execute**: The CPU carries out the instructions.
 It makes the game characters move, calculates scores, and does other tasks as instructed.
 * **Repeat**: The CPU keeps fetching, decoding, and executing instructions one after the other, making the game run smoothly.
 The CPU also works with other parts of the console, like the graphics and sound chips, to create the game's visuals and sounds.

+### What is a CPU Instruction?
+An instruction is a basic operation or command that the CPU can execute.
+These instructions are written in a machine-readable form, usually in binary code, and are the fundamental building blocks of a computer program.
+Each CPU has its own specific set of instructions, known as its instruction set architecture (ISA).

+Instructions can perform various tasks, such as:
+1. **Arithmetic Operations**: These include instructions for addition, subtraction, multiplication, division, and other mathematical operations.
+2. **Data Movement**: Instructions for moving data between registers, memory, and other storage locations.
+3. **Control Flow**: Instructions that control the program's flow, such as branching (jumping to a different part of the program) or conditional execution (if-then-else).
+4. **Logical Operations**: Instructions for performing logical operations like AND, OR, XOR, and NOT.
+5. **Load and Store**: These instructions load data from memory into registers or store data from registers back into memory.
+6. **Input/Output**: Instructions that allow the CPU to interact with input and output devices like keyboards, displays, and storage devices.

+CPU instructions are executed sequentially, one after the other, according to the program's logic.
+The order and combination of these instructions determine the behavior of a computer program.

+### What is Assembly language?
+Assembly language is a low-level programming language that's a step above the binary machine language that computers understand.
+It uses human-readable mnemonics and symbols to represent the basic operations a computer's Central Processing Unit (CPU) can perform, like adding numbers, moving data, and making decisions.

+In essence, assembly language is a way for humans to communicate with computers in a more understandable way, making it easier to write software that can perform specific tasks or functions on a computer's hardware.

 ### The No Operation Instruction (NOP)
 In the world of assembly language programming, every Central Processing Unit (CPU) includes an instruction that accomplishes precisely nothing.
 These unassuming instructions are commonly referred to as 'No Operation' or NOPs.
 When a NOP is executed, the CPU undergoes a brief, yet essential, period of inactivity, ultimately ending up in the exact state it occupied before executing the instruction.